Welcome to the 2018 Delaware Cost Study

 Greetings Four Year Higher Education Institutions,

-I am writing to invite you to participate in the 2017 – 2018 cycle of the Delaware Cost Study – the National Study of Instructional Costs and Productivity (examining fall 2016 semester and Fiscal Year 2016-2017 data).
-Since its inception in 1992, more than 700 institutions have participated in the study making it the ‘tool of choice’ for comparative analysis of faculty teaching loads, direct instructional cost, and separately budgeted scholarly activity.
+We invite you to participate in the premier benchmarking study in North America, the 2018 – 2019 cycle of the Delaware Cost Study – the National Study of Instructional Costs and Productivity (examining the 2017 fall semester and Fiscal Year 2017 – 2018 data).
+Since its inception in 1992, more than 700 institutions have participated in the study making it the ‘tool of choice’ for comparative analysis of faculty teaching loads, direct instructional cost, and separately budgeted scholarly and public service activity.
 We continue to work to improve the study by focusing on data quality and security and by innovative methods of benchmarking using the longitudinal data provided by members of the Higher Education Consortia.

-A new participation fee structure for 2017 is based on the participant’s institutional Carnegie classification with a discount of 10% for participants who register by October 15, 2017.
-There is also an option to register for two-years and receive a 25% discount that will insure the lowest fee.
-This option is intended to incentivize consistent participation which is important to consortia members as they develop peer benchmarks.
-The revised fee structure reflects the amount of the consortia staff effort needed to validate data submissions and is intended to be proportional to the number of programs typically submitted by participating institutions.
+The participation fee follows a tiered structure for 2018 and is based on the participant’s institutional Carnegie classification.
+There is an early-bird discount of 10% for participants who register by October 15, 2018.
+For greater savings we encourage you to consider the option to register for two-years and receive a 25% discount that will ensure the lowest fees possible for both years.
+This option is provided to incentivize consistent participation which is important to consortia members as they develop peer comparator groups.
+The revised fee structure reflects the amount of time the consortia staff will need to validate data submissions and is intended to be proportional to the number of programs typically submitted by participating institutions.
 For additional information please see examine the fee schedule, where you can make a secure online payment.
 Upon receipt of payment for the study, you will receive access information to the web portal.
-Please note that data submission is expected by January 31, 2018.
+Please note that data submission is expected by January 31, 2019.

 Relationships matter very much to the consortia staff.
 Over the past two decades, many of you have helped build the study to provide an analytical tool for supporting management, planning, and policy decision making that promotes unit and institutional improvement.
 We are committed to continuing to serve the members of the consortia and to provide quality data in a rapidly changing environment.